airou-lab/3D_Multi_Bird_Tracking/README.md

 python pipeline/go.py
 ```
 ### Data To dublicate the result in WACV 2025 paper
 We have provided the dataframe we used for the result in WACV 2025 paper.
 These data is collected by two cameras 3 and 5 and frame numbers 2200-2561.
-You can download the data from this link
+You can download the data from this <a href="https://drive.google.com/drive/folders/1hs-CBtxMYgAJ7YvL8ViWjTI4Vs9R4DF8?usp=drive_link" target="_blank">link </a>: